(A) What is work registration?

 (4) A person receiving unemployment compensation benefits.
 A person who has applied for, but is not yet receiving, unemployment compensation benefits is also exempt if that person is complying with the requirements of the unemployment compensation application process.

-(5) A person physically or mentally unfit for employment either permanently or temporarily.
+(5) A person determined by the county agency to be physically or mentally unfit for employment either permanently or temporarily.
 Notwithstanding paragraph (D) of this rule, persons claiming a temporary disability shall be required to register once they become physically and mentally fit unless otherwise exempt.
-When an individual claims to be mentally or physically unfit for employment and the disability is not evident, verification may be required.
+An individual is medically certified as physically or mentally unfit for employment if he or she is:

-(6) Assistance group members who are applying for both SSI and food assistance benefits at the local social security office shall have the requirement for work registration waived until:
+(6) Assistance group members who are applying for both SSI and SNAP benefits at the local social security office shall have the requirement for work registration waived until:

 (a) They are determined eligible for SSI and thereby become exempt from work registration; or,